 People Watch in Tartini Square

-Tartini square is the main square of Piran where you can see the statue of composer Giuseppe Tartini conducting from the center.
-There are plenty of cafes and restaurants lining this square where you can spend some time catching up on the excellent hobby; people watching.
+Tartini Square is the main square of Piran where you can see the statue of composer Giuseppe Tartini conducting from the center.
+There are plenty of cafes and restaurants lining this square where you can spend some time catching up on an excellent hobby; people watching.
 You can either relax with a tea or simply find a spot on a bench.
 There will be kids playing soccer, locals lively chatting with each other, and tourists taking photos.
 If you look up, you will likely see the bell tower of St. George’s Church, which you can pay a visit to after finishing your cup of tea.